-Nurse Director, Solid Tumors Group 1
+Nurse Director, Solid Tumor Clinics

-Nurse Director Solid Tumor Infusion
+Nurse Director, Solid Tumor Infusion

 Donna is the Nurse Director of Solid Tumor Infusion Services at Rutgers Cancer Institute of New Jersey.
 She oversees the operation and clinical activities in the oncology infusion department, assuring safe and efficient quality-driven outcomes.
 She leads a team of remarkable professionals that provide high-quality care to oncology patients.
 Donna is a passionate nurse leader with 13 years of oncology nursing experience in both inpatient and ambulatory settings.
 She has dedicated her life to oncology and makes a difference in the lives of the patients she has the privilege to serve.
 Donna is an Oncology Certified Nurse and a member of the Oncology Nursing Society.
 She completed her Bachelor of Science in Nursing at Chamberlain University and is currently enrolled in the DNP program at Rutgers University.